Information for new cannabis licence holders: Cultivation, processing or sale for medical purposes licences

 Conditions

-Conditions may be placed on your licence which are specific to each licence class and sub-class and to the licence holder.
-These conditions may restrict the activities that you are authorized to conduct at your site.
+Health Canada may place conditions on a licence which are specific to each licence class and sub-class and to the licence holder.
+These conditions may restrict the activities that you're authorized to conduct at your site.
 Conditions may include:

 - pesticide testing requirements